Can you service ongoing/recurring clients?

 Commercial photography shoots can often take weeks of planning and preparation with very tight running schedules and deadlines.
 By providing as much advance notice as possible, we are better able to schedule and prepare for your shoot in a professional and reliable way.

-How long does it take to get my photos/videos?
+How long does it take to receive final photos or video?

 What types of businesses typically hire a commercial photographer?